-7) Click Save As, then save the configuration file to the root directory of a USB drive.
+Click Save As, then save the configuration file or files to the root directory of a USB drive.
+Do not change the default file name.
+Use a separate USB drive for each single NGFW Engine or NGFW Engine cluster.

 CAUTION: Handle the configuration files securely.
 They include the one-time password that allows establishing trust with your Management Server.